Shelina Zadorsky: Youth

 Zadorsky made her debut for Canada's youth teams at the age of 14.
 She won a bronze medal at the 2008 CONCACAF Women's U-17 Championship, represented Canada at the 2008 FIFA U-17 Women's World Cup in New Zealand, played for Canada at their fourth-place finish at the 2010 CONCACAF Women's U-20 Championship in Guatemala, won silver at the 2012 CONCACAF Women's U-20 Championship in Panama and represented Canada at the 2012 FIFA U-20 Women's World Cup in Japan.

 Senior

 Zadorsky made her full team debut on January 14, 2013, at the age of 20.
 While Zadorsky did not make the 2015 Women's World Cup roster, she was in the side that finished fourth at the 2015 Pan American Games in Toronto.
 She was on the roster and played on the Canadian side which won the bronze medal at the 2016 Rio Olympics.

-On May 25, 2019, she was named to the roster for the 2019 FIFA Women's World Cup.
+On May 25, 2019, she was named to the roster for the 2019 FIFA World Cup.

+Zadorsky was called up to the Canada squad for the delayed 2020 Summer Olympics.

+Zadorsky was called up to the Canada squad for the 2022 CONCACAF W Championship, where Canada finished as runners-up.

+She was also named to the Canada squad for the 2023 FIFA World Cup.

+Zadorsky was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canada finished as semifinalists.

+Zadorsky made her 100th appearance for Canada in a 1-1 draw against Mexico in a friendly on June 4, 2024, marking the occasion with an assist through a cross converted by Kadiesha Buchanan.

+On July 1, 2024, Zadorsky was named to Canada's 2024 Summer Olympics squad as an alternate.
+Ahead of Canada's first match of the tournament against New Zealand, Zadorsky's teammate Jayde Riviere suffered an ankle injury in a pre-tournament match versus Nigeria.
+Zadorsky was activated onto the full roster in Riviere's stead.
+With Riviere unable to recover in time to participate in a match, Zadorsky was named on the team sheet in all four of Canada's games in the tournament.
+She came off the bench in Canada's matches against New Zealand and Colombia, playing a total of 6 minutes.

+Personal life

+Zadorsky was in a relationship with her Tottenham teammate Rosella Ayane as of September 2022.